microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 git clone https://github.com/YOUR-USERNAME/restart_apache
 ````

-Add the *~/restart_apache* as a [project folder](http://blog.atom.io/2015/04/15/multi-folder-projects.html) to your Atom sidebar.
-Then open the file re.sh
+Add the *~/restart_apache* as a [project folder](http://blog.atom.io/2015/04/15/multi-folder-projects.html) to your Atom sidebar and open the file re.sh.

 By default, Ubuntu executes shell scripts using the Dash interpreter.
 Dash is faster than Bash by virtue of a lack of features and limited syntax making it ideal for quickly parsing out a large number of simple start up scripts.
-Bash is better suited for interactive scripts, since these are typically run as one off programs, the performance hit is a non-issue.
-We will have our script invoke the bash shell.
+Bash is better suited for interactive scripts, since these are typically run as one off programs the performance hit is a non-issue.
+Our scripts will invoke the Bash shell.

 A shebang ````#!```` followed by a path is used to invoke an interpreter, this must be the first line of the file.
-Add the following line to _re.sh_.

 ````
 #!/bin/bash
 ````

-Add the following to the end of the file.
 In Bash any line that begins with a _#_ denotes a comment and does not processed by the interpreter.
 Comments are used to explain the program to other humans.

 ````
 # Disable a vhost configuration